FortinetCloudCSE/FortiGate-AWS-Autoscale-TEC-Workshop-Backup/content/02/_index.md

 To complete the workshop, you will need an understanding of the following concepts and access to the following resources:

 * An AWS Account with access to the us-west-2 region (Oregon)
-* A FortiCloud account
-* A FortiGate CNF subscription
 * AWS Networking Concepts
     * VPCs
     * Availability Zones (AZ's)